brianshumate/crabtrack/ROADMAP.md

 ## Data fetching

-Get TLE data from Celestrak from the app
+- Get TLE data from Celestrak from the app
+- Schedule data fetching from Celestrak

 ## Database support